 You may have a catheter to drain your bladder.
-It will be taken out the first day after surgery.
+It is usually removed after surgery.

 Respiratory therapy will monitor your breathing.
 You will be shown how to use a breathing aid (incentive spirometer) to help keep your lungs healthy after anesthesia.
 Breathing deeply and coughing helps clear air passages and reduces the risk of pneumonia.

 Being out of bed and walking several times a day is very important to your recovery.
 At first, you may need help, but gradually you’ll increase your activity level (sitting in a chair, walking).
 A therapist will also show you how to use the toilet and shower, get in and out of bed.

 In some cases, the surgeon may order a brace for extra support.
 If required, you will be shown how to put on the brace and how it is to be worn (see Braces for Your Neck and Back).

 Deep vein thrombosis (DVT) is a potentially serious complication of surgery in which blood clots form inside the veins of your legs.
 The clots may break free and travel to your lungs, causing collapse or even death.
 Being less active slows blood flow to the legs.
 If your blood is moving it is less likely to clot, so an effective treatment is getting you out of bed as soon as possible.

 There are several ways to treat or prevent blood clots.
 You will wear tight fitting elastic socks called TEDS.
 Compression boots sequentially squeeze and release the legs to keep the blood from pooling in the veins.